 Take a stroll along the Campuhan Ridge Walk

-TOP TIP – Go early to avoid the crowds and also the heat (there isn’t much shade there!).
+TOP TIP – Schedule this into your Ubud itinerary for early morning, this way you will avoid the crowds as well as the heat (there isn’t much shade there!).

 Visit a medicine man